His coaching pedigree

 Has sacking Adkins and appointing Clarke pushed Reading over the FFP limit?

 Earlier this month Nicky Hammond suggested that it was very tight whether the club would pass the Football League's Financial Fair Play test for this season.
-In regards to the January transfer window, the director of football said, "to go and spend significant money this coming January will potentially take us beyond where we need to be in terms of financial fair play and therefore in the future it may leave to a transfer embargo or a potential fine."
+In regards to the January transfer window, the director of football said, "to go and spend significant money this coming January will potentially take us beyond where we need to be in terms of financial fair play and therefore in the future it may leave us open to a transfer embargo or a potential fine."